 INTP Cognitive Functions

-As mentioned in the introduction, the four cognitive features: introverted, intuitive, thinking, and perceiving, define the INTP personality type.
+As mentioned in the introduction, the four cognitive features: introverted, intuitive, thinking, and perceiving, define the INTP (the logician) personality type.

 Yet, the auxiliary and tertiary functions support and give nuanced influence on the person’s personality.
 The fourth, inferior function, is the least developed, and it is where the person’s weaknesses are the most pronounced.